Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub-checkpointstoreblob-aio/README.md

 ```

 #### Use `BlobCheckpointStore` with a different version of Azure Storage Service API
 Some environments have different versions of Azure Storage Service API.
-For instance, some Azure Stack use 2017-11-09.
+For instance, Azure Stack may use 2017-11-09.
 `BlobCheckpointStore` by default uses the Storage Service API version 2019-07-07.
 To use it against a different
  version, specify that version number when you create the `BlobCheckpointStore` object.